A Guide to Benzodiazepine Addiction Treatment & Rehab

 If you are considering a home detox, you should at a minimum maintain contact with a drug service or your local GP.

 Sourcing a treatment centre best suited to your individual needs takes some consideration:

 - Are you wanting to be treated closer to where you live?

 - Does the facility include support systems and after care?

 - Does the centre have trained and certified professionals suitable for your treatment?

-- Credible programs should offer a wide selection of evidence based therapy options to find the right mix for you.
+- Credible residential rehab programmes should offer a wide selection of evidence based therapy options to find the right mix for you.
 The more options, the better your chance at success.